-City officials are studying a plan that calls for a boutique hotel moving into the city-owned Sears Building at the corner of Biddle and Maple.
+City officials are studying a plan that calls for a boutique hotel moving into at the corner of Biddle and Maple.

 At Monday night's City Council meeting, officials plan to consider changing a city ordinance that requires hotels and motels to provide parking for its guests.
 The current ordinance stipulates that hotels and motels with 15 or more rooms must supply parking.
 Officials are set to lessen that requirement and only force establishments with 34 or more rooms to provide parking.

 City Administrator Todd Drysdale acknowledged that the proposed change is in direct correlation to the plans for a hotel moving into the Sears site.

 "We certainly want to attract a use like a boutique hotel and there is a potential for one moving in with more than 15 rooms," Drysdale said.
 "So we want to relax our ordinance to make it attractive to the developer. ...
 If you don't, you’re either going to get a smaller project or not a project at all."

 Drysdale said he doesn't foresee a downtown parking problem if a hotel is built.
 But you might have to walk a ways to get to your destination.

 "Believe it or not, there is not a parking shortage in Wyandotte," he said.
 "There is a convenient parking shortage. … No matter how many consultants we bring in, no one determines we have a parking shortage here."